 Weather in mountain areas can be very changeable.
 For many, ever changing light, cloud formation and weather patterns often encountered in the hills can be one of their main attractions.
-Leading up to your trek, and during it, the weather conditions will be monitored and analysed on a continuous basis, with plans and routes adapted accordingly.
-Whenever possible we will try and give you a clear indication before your arrival of the weather conditions that might be encountered during your trek and how they might impact on it.
+Leading up to your Mountain Trek, and during it, the weather conditions will be monitored and analysed on a continuous basis, with plans and routes adapted accordingly.
+Whenever possible we will try and give you a clear indication before your arrival of the weather conditions that might be encountered during your Mountain Trek and how they might impact on it.

-All Cairngorm Trek Leaders have significant experience in coping and reacting to a range of inclement weather conditions including heat wave, heavy rain, poor visibility, high winds, electrical storms and cold temperatures.
+All Cairngorm Trek Mountain Trekking Guides have significant experience in coping and reacting to a range of inclement weather conditions including heat wave, heavy rain, poor visibility, high winds, electrical storms and cold temperatures.

-One of the keys of successful trekking in upland areas is not to rigidly stick to original plans and objectives irrespective of the weather.
-As conditions change we will adapt your trek to ensure your safety and comfort.
+One of the keys of successful Mountain Trekking in upland areas is not to rigidly stick to original plans and objectives irrespective of the weather.
+As conditions change we will adapt your Mountain Trek to ensure your safety and comfort.

-In extreme weather conditions we would look to cancel your trek or cut it short.
+In extreme weather conditions we would look to cancel your Mountain Trek or cut it short.
 In such exceptional cases we would reimburse you accordingly.